-A House draft bill would require cable operators to contribute modem revenue to the federal program that subsidizes affordable telecommunications services in rural areas of the United States.
+Washington— A House draft bill would require cable operators to contribute revenue from cable-modem services to the federal program that subsidizes affordable telecommunications services in rural areas of the United States.

-Earlier in the year, former Federal Communications Commission chairman Michael Powell calculated that under current FCC rules, cable would need to contribute about 10% of its modem revenue, or roughly $1 billion annually.
+Earlier in the year, former FCC chairman Michael Powell calculated that under current agency rules, cable would need to contribute about 10% of its modem revenue, or roughly $1 billion annually.

 Cable has been able to shield $10 billion in annual modem revenue from the universal-service program because cable-modem service is classified as an information service.
-Information-service providers -- whether a cable company or America Online Inc. -- are exempt from the program.
+Information service providers, whether a cable company or an outfit like America Online, are exempt from the program.

-Digital-subscriber-line services offered by the Baby Bell phone companies were not exempt because DSL had been classified by the FCC as a telecommunications service.
-The commission changed that a few months ago by reclassifying DSL as an information service.
+Digital subscriber line (DSL) services offered by the Baby Bell phone companies were not exempt, because DSL had been classified by the FCC as a telecommunications service.
+The FCC changed that a few months ago by reclassifying DSL as an information service.
 In a few months, DSL will no longer directly support universal service.

-The Boucher-Terry draft would ensure that any provider of high-speed-Internet access would need to contribute to universal service.
-That would include cable, phone, satellite, wireless and broadband-via-power-line providers.
+The Boucher-Terry draft would ensure that any provider of high-speed Internet access would need to contribute to universal service.
+That would include cable, phone, satellite, wireless and broadband-over-powerline providers.